Ch4nKyy/BG3WASD/doc/guide.md

 ## AfterChangingKeybindInMenuHook

+### Short way

+The string ls.VMListButton once helped me find it.
+Doesn't appear too often.
+The last occurrence is in a function I name AfterChangingKeybindInMenu2.
+It is called 3 times.
+One of those calls we want to hook.

+### Long way

 There is a function that maps keys from ints to strings.
 (Don't mistake it for the one that maps strings to ints.)
 This function can easily be found by e.g. searching for the string "printscreen".
 To find the function that writes the inputconfigs, just place a breakpoint in this mapping